TELA Bio (NASDAQ:TELA) Cut to “Sell” at Zacks Investment Research

-Zacks Investment Research lowered shares of TELA Bio (NASDAQ:TELA) from a hold rating to a sell rating in a research report released on Tuesday, Zacks.com reports.
+Zacks Investment Research cut shares of TELA Bio (NASDAQ:TELA) from a hold rating to a sell rating in a research report sent to investors on Tuesday, Zacks.com reports.

 According to Zacks, “TELA Bio Inc. is a commercial stage medical technology company.
 It is focused on the designing, developing and marketing of tissue reinforcement materials to address unmet needs in soft tissue reconstruction.
 The company offers a portfolio of advanced reinforced tissue matrices.
 TELA Bio Inc. is headquartered in Malvern, Pennsylvania. “